 The key characterizing Ulva spp. may be cultivated for use as biofilters to mitigate pollution, as biomass for biofuel generation or for pharmaceuticals and food.
 No information was found on current production in the UK and no evidence was found for the effects of gene flow between cultivated species and wild populations.
 As wild populations are widely distributed and water flow may aid dispersal of swarmers, populations are not considered to be genetically isolated.
 It is, therefore, considered that resistance to changes in genetic structure is ‘High’ and that resilience is, therefore ‘High’ by default and the biotope is ‘Not sensitive’.
 The use of genetically modified organisms in the future, which may transfer novel genetic material to wild populations may result in harmful impacts and this assessment would require updating if such scenarios arise.

 This biotope occurs where either fresh-water influences or physical disturbances, such as abrasion, prevent the development of a more diverse rocky shore assemblage.
-Due to the environmental stressors that maintain the biotope, the habitat is unsuitable for colonisation by most species including invasive, non-indigenous species.
+Due to the environmental stressors that maintain the biotope, the habitat is unsuitable for colonization by most species including invasive, non-indigenous species.
 The non-indigenous barnacle Austrominius modestus (formerly Elminius modestus), may replace the native Semibalanus balanoides, particularly in sheltered areas or where salinity is reduced.
 This is not considered to significantly alter the character of the biotope.

 Sensitivity assessment.
 Based on the high levels of environmental stress and the lack of habitat overlap and reported impacts with currently recognised invasive, non-indigenous species, this biotope is considered to have ‘High’ resistance and ‘High’ resilience to this pressure and is therefore assessed as ‘Not sensitive’.